-Belfast, Northern Ireland is a unique place to visit.
+Belfast is a unique place to visit.
 The city appeals to a wide range of travelers for a variety of reasons.
-Our list of the top Belfast City things to do highlights the best sights, must-see attractions and features a few local tips, as well.
+Our top things to do in Belfast includes must-see attractions and few hidden gems, as well!

 Belfast is not a one-dimensional location or a checklist destination.
 The city has depth, which makes sightseeing in Belfast an intriguing adventure.

-We’re featuring the must do things in Belfast for your trip!
+We’re featuring the must do things in Belfast for your trip.
 Need help putting your travel plan together?
-Our Belfast Itinerary is a day-by-day out line of the best things to do in 3 days.
+Our Belfast Itinerary is a detailed outline for 3 days in the city!

 #1 See Belfast City Hall and the City Center

 Opened in 1906 at Donegall Square, Belfast City Hall is a grand civic building.
-The surrounding gardens host numerous statues and monuments – including the Titanic Memorial Garden and a statue of Queen Victoria.
+The exterior perimeter host numerous monuments – including the Titanic Memorial Garden and a statue of Queen Victoria.

 Visitors can also take a tour of the interior of City Hall – it’s one of the top free things to do in Belfast!

-#2 Walk the Maritime Mile in the Titanic Quarter
+#2 Walk the Belfast Maritime Mile in the Titanic Quarter

-In addition to the series of Game of Thrones glass artworks in the Titanic Quarter, visitors can also seek out interesting sculptures that pay tribute to the district.
+In addition to the series of Game of Thrones glass artworks in the Titanic Quarter, you can also seek out interesting sculptures that pay tribute to the district.

-Pro Tip: One of the highly-rated family tings to do in Belfast Titanic Quarter is the W5 Science Museum, which sits next to the SSE Arena Belfast.
+One of the highly-rated family attractions is the W5 Science Museum, which sits next to the SSE Arena Belfast.

 #3 Visit Titanic Belfast Museum